-It’s common to have darker circles under your eyes if you haven’t been getting enough sleep.
+Having darker circles under your eyes is common if you haven’t been getting enough sleep.
 However, this can also be a symptom of dehydration.
-You’ll notice that those Prada bags under your eyes are suddenly bigger and darker than normal.
+You’ll notice those Prada bags under your eyes suddenly bigger and darker than normal.

-Sometimes, your skin will start to overproduce oil in some parts but remain dry in others.
+Sometimes, your skin will overproduce oil in some parts but remain dry in others.
 This can occur in patches.
 The dry parts will be itchy.
-The oily parts can be itchy too.
+The oily parts can be itchy, too.

-This was hard for me to determine because I’ve always had sensitive skin to an extent.
+This was hard to determine because I’ve always had sensitive skin to an extent.
 However, it’s a lot more sensitive than it used to be.
-Skin products that had never caused irritation before were suddenly making my face red.
+Skin products that had never irritated me suddenly reddened my face.
 I had to start leaving my clay mask on for five minutes instead of ten.
-If you’re skin suddenly feels irritated by things that never bothered you before, it’s a sign that something else is going on.
+If your skin suddenly feels irritated by things that never bothered you before, it’s a sign that something else is happening.

 Your Face Feels Tight

-Smile really big.
-Dehydrated skin won’t be as flexible, so it will feel as though you’re really stretching your skin when you simply smile.
-If your skin is severely dehydrated, it can actually hurt to smile.
+Smile big.
+Dehydrated skin won’t be as flexible, so it will feel like you’re stretching your skin when you smile.
+If your skin is severely dehydrated, it can hurt to smile.

 How To Fix Dehydrated Skin

-In order to fix dehydrated skin, you need to hydrate yourself from the inside out.
+To fix dehydrated skin, hydrate yourself from the inside out.
 Making sure that you get plenty of water is ideal.
-If you’ve been sick recently, your skin should return to normal on its own as more time goes on.
-Simply stay properly hydrated.
+If you’ve been sick recently, your skin should return to normal as time goes on.
+Stay properly hydrated.

 In some cases, you’ll also need to keep yourself hydrated from the outside with products that are best for dehydrated skin.
-There are a lot of things that you can do to keep your skin hydrated throughout the day to help it return back to its normal state sooner rather than later.
+You can do many things to keep your skin hydrated throughout the day to help it return to its normal state sooner rather than later.